-Thanks to COVID-19, online therapy is quickly gaining in popularity.
-At Oxford CBT we’ve been ahead of the curve, offering virtual therapy sessions for the past few years.
-Adam Lacey has been offering E therapy for over 10 years.
+Thanks to COVID-19, online therapy has quickly gained popularity.
+At Oxford CBT we’ve been ahead of the curve, offering virtual therapy sessions for the past few years and Adam Lacey has been offering E therapy for over 10 years.
 Gone are the days when the only way to access CBT therapy was sitting in a room, you can now speak to a qualified therapist wherever and whenever suits you.

 Virtual therapy is exactly as it sounds.
 It’s exactly the same as in-person therapy, the only thing that changes is the setting.
 A therapist will help you develop a range of mechanisms and coping skills, but they’ll just do so via your phone, tablet or laptop.
 If you are looking for ways to enhance your happiness, health or wellbeing, improve your ability to manage stress or thrive in life we can help.

 Is Virtual Counselling a New Phenomenon Because of Covid-19

 Covid-19 certainly threw a spanner in the works for a number of businesses, but for Oxford CBT it’s nothing new.
 We have been offering online therapy for a number of years and all our therapists are experienced, friendly and offer the same great service you would expect from in-person therapy.

 Why Do People Use Online / Telephone Counselling?

 For many people, taking the first step can be a little daunting, so settling down in the familiar surroundings of your home for a chat can help those nerves.
 Or perhaps between work, picking up kids from school, cooking dinner, walking dogs, there just aren’t enough hours in the day to drive to see a therapist – but you can squeeze in a virtual session.